 If your coffee isn’t brewing at all, or your machine won’t turn on, it’s often not worth going through the trouble of repairing it — chances are good it will break again.

 Before you start shopping for a new machine, check to see if your current warranty covers repairs or replacements.
-If you can get a new coffee maker, and you like your current model, then replacing it is the way to go.
+If you can get a new coffee maker, and you like your current model, then replacing your coffee maker is the way to go.

 Water with a high concentration of calcium is called hard water.
 While it isn’t a health risk, the calcium can collect in the tubes and corners of your coffee maker.
 Over time, the buildup can affect the performance of your machine, which is why it’s so important to regularly descale (remove buildup).

 Over years of neglect and constant use, the calcified minerals can accumulate and harden to the point that descaling won’t be enough to fix the problem.
 Cleaning it might not be feasible or worth your time.
-This would mean it’s time for you to find a new coffee maker.
+This would mean it’s time for you to replace your coffee maker.